GoldingAustin/mk-gql/README.md

 ### Scaffolding

-To get started, after [installing](#-installation-) @kibeo/mk-gql and its dependencies, the first task is to scaffold your store and runtime models based on your graphql endpoint.
+To get started, after [installing](#-installation-) mk-gql and its dependencies, the first task is to scaffold your store and runtime models based on your graphql endpoint.

-To scaffold TypeScript models based on a locally running graphQL endpoint on port 4000, run: `yarn @kibeo/mk-gql --format ts http://localhost:4000/graphql`.
+To scaffold TypeScript models based on a locally running graphQL endpoint on port 4000, run: `yarn mk-gql --format ts http://localhost:4000/graphql`.
 There are several additional args that can be passed to the CLI or put in a config file.
 Both are detailed [below](#cli).

 Tip: Note that API descriptions found in the graphQL endpoint will generally end up in the generated code, so make sure to write them!